JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   figure_numbering_per_chapter: true,

   // Equations have the numbering <chapter-nr>.<equation-nr>
-  // @todo this seems to increase the equation number in steps of 2 instead of one
+  // @todo This seems to increase the equation number in steps of 2 instead of one
   equation_numbering_per_chapter: true,

   // content.